According to a recent report, the laundry industry was worth more than $5 billion as of 2017.

 While this is a pretty simple representation, it’s a great way to understand the basics.

-If you don’t set up your website, social media and other laundry service marketing efforts in order to push people easily through your funnel, you’re going to have a hard time seeing any tangible results.
+If you don’t set up your website, social media, and everything else in order to push people easily through your funnel, you’re going to have a hard time seeing any tangible results.

 As you move people through this marketing methodology, you’ll convert them from strangers into brand promoters.